The worst five months in English football: Thatcher, fighting and fatalities in 1985

-On May 13, football was plunged deeper into misery by a disaster rooted more in longterm negligence than terrace hooliganism.
+On May 11, football was plunged deeper into misery by a disaster rooted more in long-term negligence than terrace hooliganism.
 In the final game at Bradford's Valley Parade before a long-planned rebuilding of the main stand, fire caused the death of 56 fans who had done nothing more than turn up to watch their team celebrate a first promotion in half a century.
 It was the worst tragedy suffered by British football since 66 supporters had died at Ibrox in 1971.
 It left a country in shock and a city bereft as it counted its dead.

 On the same day at St Andrew's, a wall collapsed as Birmingham fans clashed with Leeds supporters, causing the death of 15-year-old Ian Hambridge.
 He was attending his first professional football match with his dad, who reportedly hadn’t been to a game for four years because of fears over crowd violence.

 Then came Heysel.